 Sometimes there are no symptoms, even with a dangerous rise in blood pressure.

 Exams and Tests

-The doctor will do a complete nervous system and medical examination.
-Tell your doctor about all medications you are taking now, and that you took in the past.
-This will help determine which tests you need.
+The health care provider will do a complete nervous system and medical examination.
+Tell the provider about all the medicines you are taking now and that you took in the past.
+This helps determine which tests you need.

 Tests may include:

 A computed tomography (CT) scan is an imaging method that uses x-rays to create pictures of cross-sections of the body.
 Related tests include:Abdomin...

 - EKG (measurement of the heart's electrical activity)

 - Tilt-table testing (testing of blood pressure as the body position changes)

 - Toxicology screening (tests for any drugs, including medicines, in your bloodstream)

 Other conditions share many symptoms with AD, but have a different cause.
 So the exam and testing help the provider rule out these other conditions, including: